IEPA CODE OF PRACTICE - Revised May 2022

 Members of the Irish Educational Publishers’ Association subscribe to the following Code of Practice which is designed to help reduce the cost of textbooks and improve the education experience for parents and schools.

-· Adopted in October 2011 and revised in June 2015, this Code of Practice is supported by the following publishers: CJ Fallon, Educate.ie, Folens, Forum Publications, Gill & Macmillan, An Gúm, Mentor Books, Prim-ed, The Educational Company and Veritas.
+- Adopted in October 2011 and revised in June 2015, this Code of Practice is supported by the following publishers: CJ Fallon, Educate.ie, Folens, Gill Education, An Gúm, Mentor Books, Prim-ed, The Educational Company and Veritas.